 Germany

-· Germany finished ninth in the inaugural edition of the Volleyball Nations League last year.
+· Germany finished ninth in the inaugural edition of the Volleyball Nations League last year.· Germany's best result in the World League/Volleyball Nations League came in 2012, when they finished fifth.

 · Since 1972, Germany have claimed only one podium finish in a world level major tournament: a third place at the 2014 World Championship.